catalystneuro/ndx-binned-spikes/README.md

     ],
 )

-# Also two units and 4 bins but this event appeared three times
+# Also two units and 4 bins but this condition occurred three times
 data_for_second_stimuli = np.array(
     [
         # Unit 1